Kaltsoon/nosql/material/4-mongo-python.md

 If you want to expand your application here are some ideas for optional requirements:

 - Filtering information (e.g. searching books based on name, author, category, or other properties)
-- Statistics (e.g. number of books of each author)
+- Statistics (e.g. number of books of each author).
+The [Aggregation Pipelines](https://www.w3schools.com/mongodb/mongodb_aggregations_intro.php) guide has examples of aggregation operations with PyMongo
 - Instead of a local MongoDB database, create a database in the [MongoDB Atlas](https://www.mongodb.com/products/platform/cloud) and [connect to it in your application](https://pymongo.readthedocs.io/en/stable/atlas.html).
 NB: If you are going to publish the source code of your project (e.g. in GitHub), make sure to use an [envinronment variable](https://www.geeksforgeeks.org/using-python-environment-variables-with-python-dotenv/) for the database connection string

 > [!IMPORTANT]